In Brief

 Actions & Results:

-During the breeding season (November to February), "Plover guardians" surveyed and protected nests at three key sites for the species, subject to accessibility, weather conditions, presence of the species and use by the community (mainly birdwatchers and photographers).
+During the annual breeding season (November to February), "Plover guardians" survey and protect nests at key sites for the species, subject to accessibility, weather conditions, and presence of the species.

-As part of further research to better understand the species' movements, four adults were banded tagged with Lotek Solar trackers that emit signals every 10 days.
+As part of further research to better understand the species' movements, some adults and chicks are banded and tagged with Lotek Solar trackers that emit signals every 10 days.

 Location: